unraid/docs/docs/unraid-os/using-unraid-to/run-docker-containers/managing-and-customizing-containers.md

 :::caution Wi-Fi and Docker Networking Limitations

 Docker has a limitation that prevents it from participating in two networks that share the same subnet.
 If you switch between a wired and a wireless connection, you will need to restart Docker and reconfigure all existing containers to use the new interface.
-To avoid complications, we recommend choosing either a wired or wireless connection and sticking with it.
+This [network configuration](../../system-administration/secure-your-server/securing-your-connection.md) change requires container reconfiguration.
 :::

 </TabItem>